Crall-Lab/BuzzAnalysis/README.md

 python3 ./baseFunctions.py . distSC meanAct meanSpeed True
 ```

 The results of the analysis can then be found in *Analysis.csv* within the BuzzAnalysis folder.
+The results from each test called will occupy one cell in *Analysis.csv*.

 <br><br>